-Mushrooms can happily take various treatment: roasted with garlic are nice, very tasty fried in a little butter, grilled in good company of peppers and aubergines, stuffed with cheese and baked if large flat ones or thrown into a casserole.
+Mushrooms are versatile animals and can happily take various treatments.
+I love them roasted with garlic, they are very tasty fried in a little butter or perhaps grilled in good company of peppers and aubergines; the large flat portobellos might be stuffed with cheese and baked and any amount thrown into a casserole will enhance it.

-This is one of the best methods in my view - it works fantastically with wild ones in particular.
-If you can get hold of fresh porcini, morels or ceps, follow the steps below.
-But dried mushrooms - I'd recommend porcini - are quite fine too, they just need to be rehydrated.
-Soak them for an hour in hot water, drain and reserve the liquid, then start off in butter and gradually add the soaking liquor, letting them absorb it wholly.
-Once they've got all the moisture back, season, cream and finish off as below.
+The method below works fantastically well with ceps or pied de moutons if you can get hold of fresh ones.
+I normally have to contend with dried wild porcini that I rehydrate.
+I soak them for half an hour in hot water, drain and reserve the liquid, then I cook them in butter and gradually add the soaking liquor, letting them absorb it wholly.
+Once they've got all the moisture back, I season them, add the cream and finish off as in this recipe.